Every Rolls Royce is a car, but not every car is a Rolls Royce. Similarly, not every team is a high-performing team.

-The difference between effective and ineffective goals are actions with a clear intent.
+The difference between effective and ineffective goals are actions with clear intent.
 By setting effective goals, you will make the team more effective as well: they will be more energized, focused, persistent, creative, and tactile.

 Effective working procedures

-Depending on the floor (or the task) team is currently working on, different members take turns in being the leader.
-When workers are installing wiring, the electrician is in charge while everyone else just wield the hammers.
-As he is an expert in the field, others will follow his orders and his instructions, no questions asked.
+Depending on the floor (or the task) the team is currently working on, different members take turns in being the leader.
+When workers are installing wiring, the electrician is in charge while everyone else just wields the hammers.
+As he is an expert in the field, others will follow his orders and instructions, no questions asked.
 Mind you, there is always one formal team leader, but their sole purpose is coaching and mentoring.